Task Force Marne celebrates Marne’s Birthday

-U.S. Army Soldiers assigned to the 3rd Infantry Division, currently deployed to Poland, pose for a photo after competing in a physical training competition in celebration of the unit’s 106th birthday on Forward Operating Site Bolesławiec, Poland, Nov.
-21, 2023.
-The Division has a rich and storied history, having fought during two world wars, the Korean War, the Cold War, and the War on Terrorism.
-3ID’s mission in Europe is to engage in multinational training and exercise across the continent, working alongside NATO allies and regional security partners to provide combat-credible forces to V Corps, America’s forward deployed corps in Europe..
+U.S. Army Lt.
+Col. Daniel Chicola, a planner with G35 of the 3rd Infantry Division, performs squats during the Marne Physical Training exercise commemorating the division's 106th birthday on Forward Operating Site Boleslawiec, Poland November 21, 2023.
+The 3rd Infantry Division’s mission in Europe is to engage in multinational training and exercises across the continent, working alongside NATO allies and regional security partners to provide combat-credible forces to V Corps, American’s forward deployed corps in Europe.
 (U.S. Army photo taken by Staff Sgt.
 Moses Howard II)

 |Date Taken: